 Tools

-The Ultimate Guide to the Best Griddle Shapes and Sizes
+The Ultimate Guide to Griddle Shapes and Sizes

-Today, we’re talking about griddle sizes (plus a bit about different griddle shapes).
-Learn what your options are, how they differ from one another, and how to choose one for yourself.
+If you've wondered which shape or size in our Griddle Collection is right for you, we've got you covered.
+Below, we’re talking about griddle sizes (plus a bit about different griddle shapes) to help you learn what your options are, how they differ from one another, and how to choose one for yourself.

 Table of Contents

-Today, we’re talking about griddle sizes (plus a bit about different griddle shapes).
-Learn what your options are, how they differ from one another, and how to choose one for yourself.
+If you've wondered which shape or size in our Griddle Collection is right for you, we've got you covered.
+Below, we’re talking about griddle sizes (plus a bit about different griddle shapes) to help you learn what your options are, how they differ from one another, and how to choose one for yourself.

 Why Griddle Size Matters

-We’ve been griddle fanatics for a while now, and it’s our go-to whenever we’re cooking up a big breakfast, doing a mixed grill, or stir-frying for a crowd.
-Griddles are often made from materials with a high heat capacity, like carbon steel or cast iron, which maintain a steady temperature throughout the cooking process and help you get a deep, even sear on your food.
+The Griddle is our go-to whenever we’re cooking up a big breakfast, doing a mixed grill, or stir-frying for a crowd.
+Often made from materials with a high heat capacity, like carbon steel or cast iron which maintain a steady temperature throughout the cooking process, griddles help you get a deep, even sear on your food.

 While griddles are typically on the larger side, a smaller version can cook just as evenly and efficiently as a full size one—and it can also be a better option depending on your needs, kitchen size, and how many people you’re typically cooking for.